All the Details on E!'s 2021 Billboard Music Awards Red Carpet - E! Online

 Fans can follow every moment of the Billboard Music Awards with exclusive behind-the-scenes content on E!
 News digital at eonline.com, @enews across social platforms (Instagram, Twitter, and Facebook) and E!
 Entertainment @eentertainment across social platforms (Instagram and Twitter).
 Style fans can also follow along @stylecollective on Instagram for a fashion-first approach to the night.

-The Live From E!: 2021 Billboard Music Awards coverage on Twitter is thanks to brand partner Barbie.
+The Live From E!: 2021 Billboard Music Awards on Twitter is thanks to brand partner Barbie.

 Live From E!: Billboard Music Awards is produced by Live Digital Entertainment with Eddie Delbridge and Shaun Smith as executive producers.

-Check out the complete schedule for all the 2021 Billboard Music Awards coverage on E!.
+Check out the complete schedule for the 2021 Billboard Music Awards on E!.

 SUNDAY, MAY 23